wells5609/X-Editable-ACF/README.md

 ## Documentation

-Coming (relatively) soon (but don't hold your breath).
+In progress (but don't hold your breath).
 PHP files are pretty well-documented, if I may say so myself.

 ## Features

-* Edit Advanced Custom Fields from the front-end
 * Currently supports the following fields:
-** Text
+1. Text
-** Textarea
+2. Textarea
-** Date-picker
+3. Date-picker
-** Taxonomy
+4. Taxonomy
-** Number
+5. Number
+6. User
+7. True/False
+8. Select
+* Template tags for easy theme integration
+* An extendable PHP class for custom ACF field types

 ## Contributing

-Everyone is welcome to help contribute and improve this project (please).
-Suggestions/money are welcome.
+Everyone is welcome to help contribute and improve this project.
+Suggestions & money are welcome.

 ## Support